-There will be no stability guarantees before version 1.0.0.
+Note that there will be no stability guarantees before version 1.0.0.

-5.21.2 Future
+1.6.2 Future

 Those features should be considered after releasing the first prototype.
 A certain amount of first user input should be collected to see if the direction we're going is valid.